Warts and Verrucas

 - Flat or plane wart: a smooth, round growth that can be flat or slightly raised.
 These types of wart often appear on the face, neck, legs or the backs of the hands.
 Sometimes they form large clusters of tend or even hundreds of warts.

 If you notice any unusual growths or patches on your skin then it is always best to get them checked by an expert.
 Although it is probably just a wart or verruca, there is a small chance that a growth could be something more serious such as a skin cancer.

-Warts and verrucas can be diagnosed simply by looking at the affected parts of your skin.
+Warts and Verrucae can be diagnosed simply by looking at the affected parts of your skin.
 Warts are usually harmless and heal by themselves, however, treatment can speed this process up.
+Treatment options include:

 - Chemical treatments (salicylic acid or formaldehyde preparations depending on the type of wart)

 - Cryotherapy (freezing the skin cells with liquid nitrogen)

 - Treatment with diphencyprone (this is painted onto the warts every 2-4 weeks and provokes an allergic reaction which boosts the natural immune response against the wart virus.)

 Treatment for warts are not always effective first time, and a wart can sometimes recur.
 However, your dermatologist will be able to recommend the best treatment options for you.

 New to the Harley Street Dermatology Clinic is a treatment for difficult warts with immune therapy – Diphencyprone (DCP).
 When DCP is applied to the skin, it boosts the immune response in the skin and this helps to clear the virus responsible for causing warts and verrucas.
 80-90% of patients with warts will respond to treatment with DCP.
 If your warts have not responded to standard therapies, there is a good chance they may be cleared with DCP therapy.